5 Phase Approach to Prepare, Prevent, and Recover

-Council compiles all possible projects and expenditures for COVID-19 relief funding through stakeholder involvement by requesting information from departments or programs and the community.
+Tribal Council compiled all possible projects and expenditures for COVID-19 relief funding through stakeholder involvment by requesting information from departments, area entities, and the community.

-First, the council must determine whether proposed spending complies with the TMBCI COVID-19 Funding Principles to ensure compliance with tribal and federal funding regulations.
+The Council first determined whether proposed spending complied with the TMBCI COVID-19 Funding Principles to ensure compliance with Tribal and Federal Funding regulations.

-Second, the council must pass a resolution so that the proposed expenditures can be included in the budget exercise or budget resolution.
+Then, the Council passed a resolution so that the proposed expenditures were included in the budget exercise and budget resolution.

-Formulating the budget is a separate exercise from the Authorization that requires a single separate resolution to adopt the budget.
-This step’s single resolution is also required to make all the COVID-19 related expenditures lawful.
-The final budget is enacted into one budget resolution by the council following normal council voting procedures.
-The budget is now the law and spending outside the budget is unlawful.
+The budget formulation was a seperate exercise from the Authorization that required a single, seperate resolution that adopted the budget.
+This steps single resolution was also required to make all the COVID-19 related expeditures lawful.
+The final budget was enacted into one budget resolution by the Council following normal Council voting procedures.

-The council may determine and prioritize the order of expenditures, which must align with funding availability, keeping in mind COVID-19 funding at this time has an expiry date of 12/31/2020.
+In this Phase, the Council determined and prioritized the order of expenditures, which align with funding availability – keeping in mind that COVID-19 Funding has an expiry date of 12/31/2020.

-In this step, the chairman sees that the laws are “carried into effect”, and in this case the laws are: 1) the authorization, 2) the budget, and 3) the appropriation.
-In addition, the constitution and the TMBCI COVID-19 Funding Principles must be followed, including any rules imposed by the Constitution upon the treasurer, procurement procedures, and human resource requirements.
+In addition, the consitution and the TMBCI COVID-19 Funding Principles must be followed, including any rules imposed by the constitution upon the treasurer, procurment procedures, and human resource requirements.